isabella232/WebinyLayouts/README.md

 # Webiny Master Layout
-This layout holds the HTML and CSS code for the Webiny Platform administration layout.
+This repo holds the HTML and CSS code for the Webiny Platform administration layout.